 Having such a strong bond with one family member can be troublesome, however, as it can lead to possessive jealousy and aggression (even against other family members).

 To avoid this, multiple family members should take part in feeding, playing with, petting, bathing, walking, and training the dog, too!

 The Australian cattle dog Rottweiler is not a breed for the first-time dog owner as they demand a confident handler who is consistent and experienced in handling working dogs.

-This hybrid dog is not a good match for households with small children or small pets, though, their heel-nipping and herding behavior and a high prey drive of both contributing breeds.
+This hybrid dog is not a good match for households with small children or small pets, though their heel-nipping and herding behavior and the high prey drive of both contributing breeds.